deibit/cansina/README.md

 *cansina.py -u target_url -s 1495 -p payload_filename*

-If you don't want a response and know its size is fixed this could help skipping all those responses
+If you don't want a response and know its size is fixed this could help skipping all those responses.

+Also, it can be a list of sizes:

+*cansina.py -u target_url -s 0,1495,1337 -p payload_filename*

 **Uppercase all requests**